 All this information can help VFX operators later to aid 3D-trackers.
 When the calculation of the 3D position of a camera leads to ambiguous results (e.g. because tracked objects or features are temporarily occluded), positioning metadata can help rule out false solutions and thus speed up the tracking process.

 Challenges With Metadata From Different Formats

-Manufacturers of cameras used in digital cinematography usually are very good at coming up with file formats specific to their cameras capabilities.
+Manufacturers of cameras used in digital film production usually are very good at coming up with file formats specific to their cameras capabilities.
 So for example our on-set software Silverstack for media management in productions implements advanced support for 30 and more different camera formats.
 Most of these formats store the metadata in different syntax, encode it differently, and put it in different places within or besides the media file.
-Also the semantics is often different: While one camera manufacturer stores the duration of exposure as a “mirror angle” (despite the fact that no mirror is built into such cameras any more), another manufacturer might store the exposure as a value of milliseconds.
+Also the semantics are often different: While one camera manufacturer stores the duration of exposure as a “mirror angle” (despite the fact that no mirror is built into such cameras any more), another manufacturer might store the exposure as a value of milliseconds.
 Both values can only be converted into each other with the availability of another metadata parameter, the sensor frame rate that has been set during shooting.

 The capability of extracting such metadata properly for use e.g. in reports, for reference, and for further steps in post production is a part of the constant “homework” that independent software vendors are constantly busy with in order to cover the wide range of relevant camera systems.
 Silverstack, for example does not only capture a wide range of metadata, but makes this metadata also available in its library database, when the actual source footage is not attached.